As more states legalize marijuana, surgery centers and anesthesiologists should learn about safety issues related to ingestion of cannabinoids.

 - Nunley K. What types of CBD products are available?
 Medical Marijuana, Inc., Aug.
 19, 2019.
 Available at: .

 - Drugs.com.
 Cannabis drug interactions.
 Available at: .

 - Perrine CG, Pickens CM, Boehmer TK, et al. Characteristics of a multistate outbreak of lung injury associated with e-cigarette use, or vaping – United States, 2019.
 MMWR Morb Mortal Wkly Rep 2019;68:860-864.

 - Centers for Disease Control and Prevention.
-Outbreak of lung injury associated with e-cigarette use, or vaping.
-For the public: What you need to know.
-Available at: .
+Outbreak of lung injury associated with e-cigarette, or vaping, products.
+Available at: https://bit.ly/3u7qK50.